DevOpsWithMike/kubernetes-cluster-multipass-ansible/README.md

 ```

 ______________________________________
-## Configuration
+## Virtual machine resource configuration

-In this repo virtual machines are set with 3 GB RAM and 2 CPU.
+In this repo virtual machines are set with 3 GB RAM and 2 CPU; you can modify those values in the cluster-deploy script. <br />
-The official documentation infact suggests:
+The official documentation infact suggests: <br />
 `2 GiB or more of RAM per machine--any less leaves little room for your apps.
 At least 2 CPUs on the machine that you use as a control-plane node.`